vanburencountymi-digital-information/airtable-directory/readme.md

 * **NEW:** Department details shortcode supports a 'show_staff' attribute (default true) to show/hide staff
 * **NEW:** Featured staff support in department details (displayed as cards)
 * Enhanced regular staff display in department details for clarity and style

+= 2.4 =
+* **NEW:** Department footer shortcode for displaying department information in footer layouts
+* **NEW:** Automatic department detection from page custom fields with fallback to administration building
+* **NEW:** Clean footer styling with responsive design for mobile devices
+* Enhanced shortcode documentation with comprehensive examples and usage patterns

 == Upgrade Notice ==